 If you’re looking for ways to make money online, you might have wondered, what is affiliate marketing.

 My name is Lori Ballen, and I earn a 6-figure income in affiliate marketing.

-I want to be clear that it’s a byproduct of both my real estate business and my coaching company.
-While I do earn money from affiliate links in blogs and videos, most of my affiliate income is from recurring software subscriptions.
+I want to be clear that it’s a byproduct of both my Las Vegas real estate business and my coaching company.
+While I do earn money from affiliate links in blogs and videos, most of my affiliate income is from recurring software subscription affiliate relationships.